seatable/seatable-admin-docs/manual/docker/Cluster/SeaTable Cluster.md

 # SeaTable Cluster

-SeaTable EE support cluster for better performance.
+SeaTable Enterprise Edition support cluster for better performance.

 A general architecture is like following: